fhiso/legacy-format/serialisation.md

 5.5.1], but one that is commonly implemented in current applications.

 *Whitespace* is *required* between each of the four components of the *line*.
-This is a change from [GEDCOM 5.5.1] where the grammar says that the delimiter is an *optional* space character.
-Documents written using very early versions of GEDCOM frequently took advantage of this to merge the *level*, *structure identifier* and *tag* together, as in "`0@I1@INDI`".
+This is arguably a change from [GEDCOM 5.5.1] where the `delim` grammar production says that the delimiter is an *optional* space character.
+Almost certainly a typo in the grammar that has persisted through several versions of GEDCOM, and GEDCOM does not intend the space to be *optional*.
+However documents written using very early versions of GEDCOM – long before its current grammar productions were written – did frequently merge the *level*, *structure identifier* and *tag* together, as in "`0@I1@INDI`".
 This is not permitted permitted in ELF.
 {/}

-{.ednote}  It would be simple enough to modify the grammar so that "`0@I1@INDI`" would still be supported, and this could make ELF Serialisation backwards compatible with GEDCOM 1.0.
-However the facility is almost never found in GEDCOM 5.5 or 5.5.1 files, and is often not supported in applications.
-It may even be a error that it is still permitted in the GEDCOM grammar.
-Files created for earlier versions of GEDCOM are only very rarely encountered and their data model is incompatible with [ELF Data Model].
+{.ednote}  It would be simple enough to modify the grammar so that "`0@I1@INDI`" would still be supported, and this could help make ELF Serialisation backwards compatible with GEDCOM 1.0.
+However the TSC know of no use of in files identifying as GEDCOM 5.x files, and is not generally supported in applications.
+Almost certainly it is an error arising from confusion over the two different uses of `[`&hellip;`]` in GEDCOM grammar productions.
+Files created using earlier versions of GEDCOM are only very rarely encountered and their data model is incompatible with [ELF Data Model].
 There seems to be little benefit to supporting earlier versions of GEDCOM in the serialisation layer but not in the data model.

 The `Line` production contains an ambiguity as any *string* which